Get free no obligation leasehold advice

 Lease extension costs example

-However, costs of lease extensions in the UK vary widely.
-Also, under the current system, lease extension costs can increase sharply once there’s less than 80 years left on the lease due to the ‘marriage value’ being included in the costs.
-Although this is due to change with leasehold reform.
+Under the current system, lease extension costs can increase sharply once there’s less than 80 years left on the lease due to the ‘marriage value’ being included in the costs.

-And get a free, no obligation quote for your lease extension from our leasehold expert partners:
+And get a free, no obligation quote for your lease extension from our leasehold expert partners

 Find a Lease Expert Solicitor